w3f/Grants-Program/applications/Aisland-Docusign.md

 ** 1) Standard Signature Image ** Manage the setting of the standard signature image, selecting from multiple auto-generated signatures or one uploaded.
 The Dapp shwillould auto-generate multiple style of signatures starting from a text using cursive fonts.
 We will use a set of 50 cursive fonts to generate the signature image.
 A considerable selection of free cursive fonts are available here: [https://www.1001fonts.com/cursive+signature-fonts.html](https://www.1001fonts.com/cursive+signature-fonts.html).
 The upload of a scanned image in png/jpg/webp or svg format is not a challenge.
-Here an example from Docusign:
+Here an example from Docusign.com:
 ![Signature Example](https://github.com/aisland-dao/docusign/blob/main/img-docs/docusign-standardsignatures.png)

 ** 2) Signature Marker ** We will create a plugin for editor.js to mark the place where the signatures shall be placed.
 Once the document is signed, the selected signatures will be shown in the document.
 [https://editorjs.io/](https://editorjs.io/) is a free block editor for javascript that is composable by plugins.
 We used such editor in the current MVP.
 It save the document in a clean json format.
-Here an example:
+Here an example from Docusign.com:
 ![Signature Example](https://github.com/aisland-dao/docusign/blob/main/img-docs/docusign-signatureexample.png)